 Surgery is the main treatment for kidney cancer.
-Even if the cancer is advanced and has spread to other organs, surgery has the benefit of controlling bleeding from the kidney and improving the overall survival.
-However, surgery is not always possible in every patient.
+Even if the cancer is advanced and has spread to other organs, surgery has the benefit of controlling bleeding from the kidney and improving the overall survival of the patient.
+However, surgery is not always possible for every patient.

-This is the surgical removal of the whole kidney with the cancer, together with surrounding fat or lymph nodes if possible and adrenal gland if needed.
-It may be done through keyhole surgery (laparoscopic) or an open incision.
+This is the surgical removal of the whole kidney with the cancer, together with surrounding fat or lymph nodes if possible and the adrenal gland if needed.
+It may be done through keyhole surgery (laparoscopic or robotic) or an open incision.

 Partial nephrectomy involves surgical removal of only the part of the kidney that has cancer.
 This ensures the preservation of as much kidney function as possible.
 This is indicated if the patient is at risk of complete kidney failure and becoming dialysis-dependant, after removing the affected kidney.
 Examples of such patients are those with cancers in both kidneys, or cancer in the one remaining good kidney.
 It is also done for some patients with small kidney cancers (<4cm).

-The kidney mass can be targeted with radiowave heat treatment (radiofrequency ablation) or with freezing treatment (cryotherapy).
+The kidney mass can be targeted with radio wave heat treatment (radiofrequency ablation) or with freezing treatment (cryotherapy).
 This is done with a probing needle that is inserted into the kidney cancer to deliver the treatment.
 It is only suitable for small kidney cancers (<4cm).
-This treatment is still undergoing early stage research and larger trials are needed to determine its efficacy.

 What if the cancer has spread to other organs?

 Up to one-third of patients with RCC will have spread of the cancer to other organs at the time of diagnosis.
-In such cases, chemotherapy is not an effective treatment.
+Some of the treatments involve being part of a clinical trial.

 Tyrosine kinase inhibitors

-These new drugs act by decreasing the growth of blood vessels supplying the cancer and thus, result in tumour shrinkage.
+These drugs act by decreasing the growth of blood vessels supplying the cancer and thus, result in tumour shrinkage.
 The administration of these drugs is supervised by a medical oncologist (cancer specialist).
-They have shown promising results and can improve overall survival by about 3 months.
+They have shown promising results and can improve overall survival by a few months.